Skip to main content

 But never mind being the first up, would I fly at all?
 Given Gagarin’s flight and the overwhelming power of the Soviet boosters, there were suggestions in Washington that the U.S. man-in-space program be canceled.

-In the White House the country’s young new President was bedeviled with the reality of Soviet superiority in powerful rockets, and for a while he seemed reconciled to the fact that space belonged to the Russians.
+In the White House, the country’s young new president was bedeviled with the reality of Soviet superiority in powerful rockets, and for a while he seemed reconciled to the fact that space belonged to the Russians.
 Indeed, John F. Kennedy emphatically told a news conference that the nation would not try to match the Soviet achievements in space but would choose instead “other areas where we can be first and which will bring more long-range benefits to man-kind.”

 Then, just five days after Gagarin’s flight, the invasion of Cuba by CIA-backed armed exiles turned into a disastrous rout.
 If ever Kennedy needed a bold new step, now was the time.
 He rested his case solidly on the future of the United States in space.
-Lyndon Johnson answered his summons and heard a no-nonsense President talking.
+Lyndon Johnson answered his summons and heard a no-nonsense president talking.
 “I want you to tell me where we stand in space.
 Do we have a chance of beating the Soviets by putting up a laboratory in space?
-Or by a trip around the moon, or by a rocket to go to the moon … and back with a man?
+Or by a trip around the Moon, or by a rocket to go to the Moon … and back with a man?
 Is there any other space program which promises dramatic results in which we could win?”

 THE IRONY OF PLAYING SECOND FIDDLE TO A CHIMPANZEE WAS PARTICULARLY GALLING TO US.

 Kennedy and Johnson were striking out to the future, but elsewhere in Washington Jerome Wiesner, head of JFK’s Space Advisory Committee, wanted to put on the brakes.
 The first American manned space shot was now on the calendar for May 2.
 A failure at this point could be devastating for national morale and prestige.
 On April 25 the American space program started to unravel.
 An Atlas booster lifting an unmanned Mercury capsule drifted off course, was blown up, and returned to earth in a huge gout of flaming debris.
-Three days later a Little Joe rocket boosting a Mercury on a test of its emergency escape system spun out of control and was destroyed.
+Three days later, a Little Joe rocket boosting a Mercury on a test of its emergency escape system spun out of control and was destroyed.

-At a meeting the next day in the Oval Office, Wiesner told the President he must order a delay in the first manned lift-off.
+At a meeting the next day in the Oval Office, Wiesner told the president he must order a delay in the first manned lift-off.
 He recommended further that if Kennedy insisted on going ahead with it, the flight should be carried out later and in secrecy to avoid an overpublicized fiasco should the mission fizzle.

-But by now Kennedy was resolved to make the United States a true space-faring nation.
+But Kennedy was resolved to make the United States a true space-faring nation.
 There would be no secret launches of the manned civilian space program, he ordered.
 We will act in the open, for the public.

 He received support from Johnson, who told the group the Atlas and Little Joe failures had no bearing on the reliability of the Redstone and Mercury spacecraft.
 The executive director of the Space Council, Edward Welsh, also stood up to be counted.
 He rattled off a list of Redstone reliability figures.
 “The flight will go,” he said.
 “And it won’t fail.
 The risks of failure are no greater than our crashing in an airliner between here and Los Angeles just because the weather isn’t perfect.
 So why postpone a success?”

 Kennedy nodded.
-They had a GO .
+They had a GO.

 We astronauts all felt as if we’d been in a pressure cooker.
 The word was out that if the United States was to have a civilian manned space program, the first shot must succeed.